Producer: Dustin Stephan

 - The animation in the *.fbx file are extracted by proprietary software into a *.csv format.

-- The *.csv file is passed through a normalizer program(custom code) that checks it for odd values and normalizes them for our use.
+- The *.csv file is passed through a normalizer program(custom codein JAVA) that checks it for odd values and normalizes them for our use.

 - It is then imported into Conductor pro and further cleaned.

-- Different CSV are joined together and synched with dialogues and made into a show file.
+- Individual CSV files for every motor are joined together and synced with dialogues and made into a show file.

 - Each show file is then stored in the show controller with a unique ID.

-- The touch interface sends a ASCII command ovet ethernet to enable the show associated with the unique ID.
+- The touch interface (made in JAVA) sends a ASCII command over Ethernet to enable the show associated with the unique ID.

 What I learnt?

-If you have any questions in terms of Show Controllers or design decisions that I made, feel free to reach out!
+If you have any questions in terms of Show Controllers or design decisions that we made, feel free to reach out!